-Apache > HTTP Server > Documentation > Version 2.5 > Programs
+Apache HTTP Server Version 2.5

-ctlogconfig is a tool for creating and maintaining a log configuration database, for use with mod_ssl_ct.
+ctlogconfig is a tool for creating and maintaining a log

-Refer first to Log configuration in the mod_ssl_ct documentation.
+configuration in the mod_ssl_ct documentation.

 Refer to the examples below for typical use.